yairm210/Unciv/docs/Modders/uniques.md

 ??? example  "Cannot be hurried"
 	Applicable to: Tech, Building

-??? example  "Hidden when espionage is disabled"
-	Applicable to: Building

 ??? example  "Will not be displayed in Civilopedia"
 	Applicable to: Nation, Tech, Policy, FounderBelief, FollowerBelief, Building, Unit, UnitType, Promotion, Terrain, Improvement, Resource, Ruins, Speed, EventChoice